 Ask your doctor to contact the drug company and apply for compassionate use.

 Wait for the FDA’s approval and for an assignment of an investigational new drug number (IND) to the application.
+For children with cancer, it usually takes a few days.

 Have your doctor submit the IND received from the FDA to the drug company.